ClintH/kattegat/README.md

 5. The server window is useful for debugging - keep an eye on it!

 ## Making your own pages
-The Kattegat generator lets you make your own scratch pages which are ready to go. (https://github.com/ClintH/generator-kattegat/blob/master/README.md#make-page)[Read more on how to do this]
+The Kattegat generator lets you make your own scratch pages which are ready to go. [https://github.com/ClintH/generator-kattegat/blob/master/README.md#make-page](Read more on how to do this)

 It _should_ be as simple as running: